Job Listings

 Job Locations US-MA-Springfield

-Posted Date 11 months ago(11/1/2022 9:47 AM)
+Posted Date 1 year ago(11/1/2022 9:47 AM)

 Gardening the Community (gardeningthe.org) is a BIPOC-led urban agriculture organization engaged in youth development and advancing racial justice to build healthy and equitable communities.
 We work with youth to grow food on reclaimed abandoned lots in the Mason Square community of Springfield.
 We partner with the Springfield Food Policy Council on advocacy campaigns for increased access to healthy food and greater food security for historically marginalized residents.
 The impact of our work is far beyond growing vegetables.
 GTC contributes to the local and statewide food and racial justice movements that seek to change the root causes of the poor health and unjust food systems facing communities (especially low-income communities and communities of color) across the State.
 We are creating locally controlled food resources that support our young people, build community and offer sustainable alternatives to Springfield families.
 GTC is a fiscally-sponsored organization of TSNE (tsne.org).